WildByDesign/SandboxYourFox/README.md

 - There is a `user.js` file in the `profile` folder which is absolutely critical for running as AppContainer
 - Before first run, you must run `SetACLs.bat` to set the AppContainer ACLs _(you only need to do this once)_
 - Now you can run Firefox in AppContainer by running `firefox.bat` or the included Firefox shortcut
-- For additional security, you can also apply Process Mitigations (below).
+- For additional security, you can also apply Process Mitigations [below](https://github.com/WildByDesign/SandboxYourFox?tab=readme-ov-file#apply-process-mitigations)

 ### Apply Process Mitigations:

-- Process Mitigations can be applied with the included `ProcessMitigations.xml` and `SetProcessMitigations.bat` files
+- Process Mitigations can be applied with the included `ProcessMitigations.xml` and `SetProcessMitigations.bat`
 - Simply run `SetProcessMitigations.bat` which will request Admin and apply the process mitgations
 - These process mitigations will NOT affect your installed version of Firefox (if you have Firefox installed)
 - Most of the process mitigations that Firefox applies to their content processes [Firefox Sandbox](https://wiki.mozilla.org/Security/Sandbox#Content) are applied